vandanal187/1/Installation.md

 ## Using

-RequireJS is the recommended way to use Tone.js but it can also be used just as well without it.

 ### without RequireJS

 Tone.js can be used like any other script or library by dropping the into the <head> of your page.
 A global called `Tone` will be added to the `window`.